 Succulents and cacti have grown in popularity with gardeners who want a hardy, low-water plant.
 Some succulents are more suited to being grown indoors as a houseplant and others are perfect for your outdoor garden.
 Tony will help you decide which one is right for you.

-How to Build a Rain Garden- Jessica Thrasher, Colorado Stormwater Center
+How to Build a Rain Garden- Riley Lynch, Colorado Stormwater Center

-Learn how to create your own rain garden oasis!
 Rain gardens are beautiful gardens, full of native plants, that are watered only with the rain.
-During this workshop with Jessica, we'll cover design, sizing, and plant choice to conserve water and save money on your water bill!
+During this workshop with the leaders, we'll cover design, sizing, and plant choice to conserve water and save money on your water bill!